section-engineering-education/engineering-education/articles/react-native-firebase-facebook-authentication/index.md

 You can set an event handler for this listener.
 This handler will receive the `user` object.
 If the `user` object is `null`, it means the user is signed-out, otherwise, they are signed-in.

 You can access the current authenticated user's details using `auth().currentUser` from anywhere in the application.
-The user object will contain the `displayName`, `email`, and `photoURL` which were copied from Google to Firebase.
+The user object will contain the `displayName`, `email`, and `photoURL` which were copied from Facebook to Firebase.

 To learn more about the user object, refer to this [documentation](https://rnfirebase.io/reference/auth/user).